Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_1/lec-concurrency-go.md

             }

 The `select` statement allows us to check if there is any deer or elf available.
-If there's none, we simply wait.
+If there’s none, we simply wait.

             if numOfDeersSeen == 9 {
                 fmt.Print("Deliver toys \n")